Valuation Services

 When a startup raises capital, one of the first questions founders and investors discuss is valuation.
 But valuation during fundraising can be confusing because the same company may be described using two different numbers: pre-money valuation and post-money valuation.

-Top Factors Affecting Business Valuation Cost
+Top Factors Affecting Business Valuation: Complete Guide

 A practical guide to the key factors that drive business valuation helping you make informed decisions in fundraising, M&A, and financial planning.